w3c/web-share-target/docs/explainer.md

 For more technical details on integrating with native apps, see [Native Integration Story](native.md).

+Users may wish to share photos and other files, not just links.
+We aim to support this in the future, with web share targets able to specify in their manifests which MIME types they accept.

 ## Sample code

 Here's how to register a website to appear in the list of apps that can handle a